tkosht/wikiencoder/README.md

 # The project for WikiEncoder in PyTorch
 This project is to create the encoder for wikipedia(enwiki).
-The main script is named `seq2vec.py`, which encode the sequence of vectors (for wiki texts embeded by word2vec) to the single vector, and to learn to decode the original sequence of word vectors using core model `SequenceEncoder` in `sequoder.py`, which consists of LSTM and Linear models simply.
+The main script is `project/seq2vec.py`, which encode the sequence of vectors (embeded wiki texts by word2vec) to the single vector, and to learn to decode the original sequence of word vectors using core model `SequenceEncoder` in `project/sequoder.py`, which consists of LSTM and Linear models simply.

 ## Prerequisites
 - Ubuntu 16.04